helipilot50/user-event-example-aerospike/README.md

 ### How it works

-The method `work()` executes a 3 transactions to determine the number of times, in the last 90 days, the user `user689` has done the `tap` action on the `birds` campaign.
+The method `work()` executes a 3 example transactions showing different ways to determine the number of times, in the last 90 days, the user `user689` has done the `tap` action on the `birds` campaign.

 The code is deliberately verbose to ensure that no details are hidden.